Join us for an adventure in flavor!

 • Flour, eggs and bread crumbs – For dredging, in that order.

-• Salt and pepper – for flavor.
+• Salt and pepper – For flavor.

-• Oil – to fry your schnitzels in.
+• Oil – To fry your schnitzels in.

 • Butter, flour and beef broth – Your brown gravy standards.

-• Mushrooms – hence the “mushroom gravy”.
+• Mushrooms – Hence the “mushroom gravy”.

 • Sour cream, pepper, thyme and a touch of balsamic vinegar – because we want this gravy to taste really good!

-Sauté mushroom slices and garlic with 2 tablespoons of butter over medium high heat (you can caramelize a little chopped onions before adding mushrooms, but I avoided onions for my onionphobic husband, as this is something special for him).
+1. Cook the Mushrooms: Sauté mushroom slices and garlic with 2 tablespoons of butter over medium high heat (you can caramelize a little chopped onions before adding mushrooms, but I avoided onions for my onionphobic husband, as this is something special for him).
 Remove mushrooms from pan when soft.

 sliced mushrooms cooking in a pan

-Reduce heat to medium and add 4 Tbsp butter into the pan.
+2. Create the Gravy: Reduce heat to medium and add 4 Tbsp butter into the pan.
 Yes, I never said anywhere this is a waist-friendly dish, this is rustic hunter-style cooking with a rich depth in flavors.
 And, as I always say for flavors, you need to add flavor to get flavor.

 When the butter melts, add your flour and stir in for few seconds till the raw smell of the flour goes away.
 Then, slowly add your beef broth and stir continuously to avoid clumps for about 5 minutes.